Categories

 However, people might not have time for such gradual changes.
 In such cases fast for 12 hours before your desired waking time.
 Harvard researchers have found out that when you eat affects your biological clock.
 Also, avoid consuming stimulants like coffee, cigarettes or alcohol at least 5 hours before your planned time to go to bed.

-Even though it might sound counter intuitive, avoid heavy exercises one or two hours before you plan to sleep.
+Even though it might sound counterintuitive, avoid heavy exercise one or two hours before you plan to sleep.
 People believe that this should make them tired enough so that they will fall right asleep after being tired from the exercise.
-However heavy exercises have the potential to disrupt your circadian rhythm.
+However, heavy exercise has the potential to disrupt your circadian rhythm.
 Light stretching and light exercises like walking may prove beneficial here.

 As has been mentioned previously, one should always aim for the amount of sleep that allows them to be fresh throughout the day.